-- PHC is the first home study horticulture program designed specifically for the Prairie Provinces.
+- PHC is a distance certificate program for the horticulture industry; it is the first home study horticulture program designed specifically for the Prairie Provinces.
 It was developed for both professionals working in the horticulture industry and gardening enthusiasts.

 - It is flexibly designed as a part-time program so you can balance work, school and life.
 Expect to work eight to ten hours per week for a 60-hour course (.6) & approximately half that for a 30-hour (.3) course.

 The Saskatoon Horticulture Society (SHS) $1,000 scholarship is awarded annually.
 Students are eligible if they are enrolled in the PHC program and have successfully completed at least 2 courses.

 To qualify, you must complete the course work within 4 years, be a Saskatchewan resident, volunteer at least 20 hours per year for your local Horticulture Society and complete an essay.

 Please visit the Saskatoon Horticulture Society website for an application form and details.